Kazi Salahuddin: International debut and Hong Kong league

 Salahuddin made his debut for the Bangladesh national football team in 1973, when they were invited to participate in the 1973 Merdeka Cup, held in Malaysia.
 On 27 July 1973, Salahuddin scored in Bangladesh's first official game, a 2–2 draw with Thailand.
 His goal was the country's second ever international goal, as Bangladesh went onto lose the penalty shootout of the group allocation match 5–6.
 During the same tournament, Salahuddin also found the net against Singapore (1–1).

 After a year without international football, Salahuddin and his team were invited to take part in the 1975 edition of the Meedeka Cup.
 During the tournament newly appointed captain, Salahuddin scored against Thailand, Hong Kong and Burma, except for his strike against Thailand (1–1), all his goals coming in heavy defeats.
 However, his solo goal against Hong Kong earned him interest from abroad.
 At the end of the 1975 Merdeka Cup he and his teammates learned of the Assassination of Sheikh Mujib.
 Returning to Dhaka, Salahuddin saw his fellow Abahani players and staff devastated and thus, decided to leave the country.
 He accepted the proposal to play in the Hong Kong First Division League, in 1975, which was at the time the only professional football league in Asia.
-There he played for Caroline Hill FC for one season.
+There he played for Caroline Hill for one season.
 He played 18 league games for the club, and eventually returned to Abahani the following year.
 The move made Salahuddin the first ever Bangladeshi football player to have an appearance for a foreign football club in a professional football League, in Bangladesh football history.